alxgmpr/CS4330-Final/README.md

     * Only reference types are supported in Python.
 3) **Can new value types be created?**
     * New types can be created in Python by writing the typedef in C. However the same functionality can usually be achieved by defining a new class.
+    * Once instantiated, these attributes can be accessed directly.
 ```python
 class Particle:
     def __init__(self, mass, position, velocity, force):